 This museum has plenty of attractions for kids of all ages.

 I was shown a brass model of their Car 10 then bought a T-shirt before thanking our hosts.
 A special thank you to the Shelburne Falls Trolley Museum for having us here today.

 Before we left for Albany, there were two more things to see in Shelburne Falls.

 First the Bridge of Flowers which once carried the trolley over the river here in Shelburne Falls.

-The last thing to do was to take pictures of Shelburne Falls.
-We continued west on MA Highway 2 which turned into NY Highway 2, which we took to NY Highway 7 to Interstate 97 south to Albany and the Econo Lodge Center Motel.
+We continued west on Massachusetts Highway 2 which turned into New York Highway 2, which we took to New York Highway 7, to Interstate 97 south to Albany and the Econo Lodge Center Motel.
 We put our luggage in the room after checking in, then drove back to the Albany Airport to return our great rental car.
-It was easier to turn it in than it was to get it in the first place.
+It was easier to turn it in than it had been to get it in the first place.
 We taxied back to the motel for another short night.